lumeland/cms-demo-live/posts/new-post.md

 ---
-title: This is a new draft post
+title: This is a new draft post editado
 draft: false
 tags: []
 comments: {}